liron-navon/puppies/Readme.md

 yarn test

+* notice, in 'packages/components' most tests are integration, and require the running of the live documentation to test, check the documentation section for instructions.

 ### Documentation

 Of course no components library is complete without proper documentation, for this I chose to use Storybook, to view the documentation you can go [here](https://app.netlify.com/sites/puppies-components-documentation/deploys) or run in "packages/components" the command:

-yarn storybook
+yarn start